Lively District Secondary School: Secondary Programs

 The AP program is a program of enrichment gearing students for advanced standing or placement in affiliated Universities.
 Successful completion of this four-year program will distinguish students for scholarship opportunities and provide opportunities to obtain first-year University accreditation.

 French Immersion Language Courses - Lively District Secondary School offers 4 French Immersion Language Courses.
 These courses include Grade 9, Grade 10, Grade 11, and Grade 12 Français.

 The Specialist High Skills Major in Environment provides students with a focus on sustainability in a range of future careers and personal lifestyle choices that lead to the concept, "enough for all forever".
-As a gold-certified Ontario Eco-school with a depth of staff and community expertise in the Environment, students can look forward to engaging project work leading to coop placements, employment, college or university studies in programs focused on the Environment.
+As a gold-certified Ontario Eco-school with a depth of staff and community expertise in the Environment, students are engaged into project work, leading to coop placements, employment, college or university studies in programs focused on the Environment.

 The Specialist High Skills Major in Mining focuses on students whose pathways include university, college and apprenticeship programs.
 Part of the curriculum focus will provide co-operative education programs and sector certifications, helping students acquire essential knowledge and skills for direct entry into mining-related programs at University and College or mining-related Apprenticeships.

 The Specialist High Skills Major in Health and Wellness provides opportunities for students to gain sector certifications as personal trainers, in first aid and CPR.
 Part of the curriculum focus will provide co-operative education programs helping students acquire essential knowledge and skills for direct entry into health-related programs at University and College or related Apprenticeships.

 The Essentials Work Skills Program is a four-year program providing instruction for the student who has difficulties meeting the demands of the regular secondary school program.
 Programming is offered at the Essentials / Workplace levels.
 Students receive an Ontario Secondary School Diploma upon completion of year four.
 Students may choose destination opportunities in the Workplace.

 The Transition Program is a four-year program that provides instruction for the student who has significant difficulties meeting the academic demands of the regular secondary school program.
 The emphasis of this program is on the transition to the workplace and the enhancement of independent living skills.
 Students receive a Certificate of Accomplishment upon completion of the four-year program.

 Curricular and Co-Curricular Programs are designed to be challenging and flexible while providing meaningful instruction and experience to all participants.
 The school believes that the home and the community are essential for the total education and self-realization of every student.
 With them, the school shares the responsibility to develop excellence in each individual so far as his / her ability permits.